aindilis/free-life-planner/README.md

 What is it?

 Free Life Planner is a software program that helps people plan and manage their day to day lives.
-(If you already function well enough on your own and have no use for this software, please don't criticize it because there are other people who desperately need such a system).

 It lies somewhere between a personal planner and home automation system, but is so much more...